Manbush/Autoclicker/README.md

-can click up to 500 cps be very careful
+Can click up to 500 cps be very careful